dotnet/dotnet-docker/.mar/portal/README.aspire-dashboard.portal.md

 The [.NET Docker samples](https://github.com/dotnet/dotnet-docker/blob/main/samples/README.md) show various ways to use .NET and Docker together.
 See [Building Docker Images for .NET Applications](https://docs.microsoft.com/dotnet/core/docker/building-net-docker-images) to learn more.

-### Fill this out

-TODO: How to use Aspire Dashboard

 ## Image Variants